Patrick Peyton: Immigration to United States

-The brothers arrived in New York after a 10-day trip, traveling by steerage.
-The two took the train from New York to Pennsylvania and lived at the home of their married sister Beatrice, who was working as a housekeeper for Thomas J. Baldrige, the state Attorney General.
-Peyton's sister Nellie had already spoken to Monsignor Paul Kelly of Saint Peter's Cathedral and mentioned Peyton's interest in pursuing a priestly vocation.
-Monsignor Kelly told Nellie to bring her younger brother Patrick to the cathedral as soon as he arrived.
-By June 1928, with hard luck in finding a job, Peyton finally met Monsignor Kelly and was offered a position as the cathedral's sexton.
+The two brothers arrived in New York City after a 10-day trip, traveling by steerage.
+They took the train from New York to Scranton, Pennsylvania, to live with Beatrice and her family.
+Nellie had previously spoken to Paul Kelly of Saint Peter's Cathedral in Scranton, mentioning Peyton's interest in the priesthood.
+Kelly told her to bring him to the cathedral for a conversation as soon as he arrived.
+Peyton refused and started looking for a job.
+In June 1928, Kelly searched for and offered him a job as the cathedral sexton.

-Peyton took the job with initial hesitation, but his daily presence at the cathedral brought back the calling for a vocation, and he finally decided to pursue the priesthood.
-Monsignor Kelly insisted that Peyton complete his high school education before admission to the novitiate.
-He and his older brother Thomas both pursued their religious vocations while working at the cathedral.
-During the spring of 1929, Father Pat Dolan of the Congregation of Holy Cross came to the cathedral in Scranton in search of new seminarians.
-Peyton and his brother Thomas entered the minor seminary of the Congregation of Holy Cross in Notre Dame, Indiana.
+Peyton took the job as sexton with hesitation, but his daily presence at the cathedral motivated him again to become a priest.
+Kelly encouraged Peyton's vocation, but insisted that he complete his high school education before admission to the novitiate.
+With Thomas deciding to enter the priesthood also, the two brothers entered high school while working at the cathedral.
+In early 1929, the priest Pat Dolan of the Congregation of Holy Cross came to Scranton to recruit new seminarians for his order.
+Peyton and Thomas left Philadelphia to enter Holy Cross School in Notre Dame, Indiana, the minor seminary of the Holy Cross brothers.
+The brothers professed their temporary vows to the Holy Cross brothers in 1932.

+Higher education and ordination

-After completing their high school studies at the Holy Cross School in Notre Dame, Indiana, Peyton was admitted to the Moreau Seminary within the University of Notre Dame in 1932, where he pursued a Bachelor of Arts degree, and excelled in Philosophy.
-He credited Cornelius Hagerty, a professor of ethics, as the one who provided him with counseling.
-As a young seminarian, Peyton considered becoming a Holy Cross Father.
+After completing their high school studies at Holy Cross, Peyton was admitted to the Moreau Seminary of the University of Notre Dame in 1932, where he pursued a Bachelor of Arts.
+Peyton later credited Cornelius Hagerty, a priest who was the professor of ethics, as being his spiritual advisor.

-Marian devotion

-Peyton hosted several televised shows abroad promoting the Rosary, where an image of Bartolomé Esteban Murillo's painting of the Our Lady of the Rosary was always present in the background.
-Oil on canvas.
-Museo del Prado.

-In October 1938, during Peyton's second year of theology at Catholic University of America, he was diagnosed with tuberculosis.
-He was transferred back to Notre Dame.
-Father Cornelius Hagerty was influential in this stage of Peyton's life, encouraging the young seminarian to seek the Blessed Virgin Mary's help.
-The doctors discovered that the patches in his lungs disappeared.
+Peyton entered the School of Theology at the Catholic University of America in Washington, D.C. in 1937.
+However, in October 1938, he was diagnosed with tuberculosis.
+Peyton left Catholic University for Notre Dame, where he spent the next year in recovery.
+Throughout this period, Hagerty encouraged Peyton to seek the intercession of the Blessed Virgin Mary.
+Peyton later said that he felt cured in October 1838.
+His doctors said that the patches in his lungs had disappeared.

-He immediately packed his bags and left for Washington, D.C., to complete his theology studies and take his final vows.
-On 15 June 1941, Peyton and his brother Thomas were ordained at the Basilica of the Sacred Heart at the University of Notre Dame as members of the Congregation of Holy Cross.
+Peyton re-entered Catholic University to complete his theology studies and take his final vows.
+On June 15, 1941, Peyton and Thomas were ordained priests at the Basilica of the Sacred Heart at the University of Notre Dame as members of the Congregation of Holy Cross.